-- (1) The operator an aeroplane shall ensure that all employees know that they must comply with the laws, regulations and procedures of those States in which operations of the aeroplane are conducted. - (2) The operator of an aeroplane shall ensure that all pilots are familiar with the laws, regulations and procedures, pertinent to the performance of their duties, prescribed for the areas to be traversed, the aerodromes to be used and the air navigation facilities relating to the aerodromes. - (3) The operator of an aeroplane shall ensure that members of the flight crew are familiar with the laws, regulations and procedures that are pertinent to the performance of their respective duties in the operation of the aeroplane. - (4) A pilot-in-command of an aeroplane is responsible for operational control of the aeroplane. - (5) An operator shall ensure that the pilot-in-command of an aeroplane has available on board the aeroplane, all the essential information concerning the search and rescue services in the area over which the aeroplane will be flown. - (6) An operator shall ensure that flight crew members able to speak and understand the language used for aeronautical radiotelephony communications as specified in Civil Aviation (Personnel Licensing) Regulations, 2020.
+apply to general aviation operations with: (a) aeroplanes with a maximum certificated take-off (b) aeroplanes equipped with one or more turboiet engines engines.
+(2) An operation involving an Aeroplane with a seating configuration of more than 9 passenger seats shall be conducted in accordance with the provisions of these regulations.
+PART XII COR PORATE AVIATION OPERATIONS Corporate 46.
+A corporate aviation operation involving three or more aircraft that are Aviation operated by pilots employed for the purpose of flying the aeroplane Operations shall be conducted in accordance with these regulations - p č GENERAL Compliance with 47.
+(1) The operator shall ensure that all employees know that laws regulations - / • they must comply with the laws, regulations and and procedures: procedures of those States in which operations are conducted.
+(2) The operator shall ensure that all pilots are familiar with the laws, regulations and procedures, pertinent to the performance of their duties, prescribed for the areas to be facilities relating thereto facilities relating thereto.
+(3) The operator shall ensure that other members of the flight crew are familiar with such laws, regulations and procedures as are pertinent to the performance of their respective duties in the operation of the aeroplane.
+(4) The pilot-in-command is responsible for operational control.
+(5) The operator shall describe the operational control system in the operations manual and identify the roles and responsibilities of those involved with the system.
+(6) The operator shall ensure that the pilot-in-command has available on board the aeroplane, all the essential information concerning the search and rescue services in the area over which the aeropiane will be nown.